rsbbrs/RenEngine/README.md

 `delete`).

 Using xmake, you can run the code using the command `xmake run main`.

+## Bugs
+- There is an issue with the Lua scripting subsystem which prevents the engine from running.

 ## Engine API
 This section contains documentation for the API functions the engine provides.